Mudamos/acesso-facil-mobile/README.md

 ### Testing the production bundle

+On mac OS install bundletool `brew install bundletool`, then:

 - run `yarn run apks-android-production` which will prompt for the keystore password
 - run `yarn run install-android-apks-production` which will install the apk on the connected device